NFL betting tips: NFC Divisional Round preview and best bets

 - TV: Sky Sports NFL

-When these sides met back in Week 12, it was the Saquon Barkley show.
-He rushed for a franchise-best 255 yards in a 37-20 demolition of the Rams.
+We’ve reached the climax of the NFC, as the Washington Commanders travel to face their NFC East division rivals the Philadelphia Eagles.
+Despite the Eagles’ dominance, the Commanders are arguably the story of the playoffs, thanks to their superstar rookie, Jayden Daniels.

+He’s led the Commanders to a 13-5 regular season record, and then wowed in the playoffs with wins against the Buccaneers and then shockingly trouncing the number one seed Lions.
+Daniels’ next touchdown pass will give him the NFL rookie record for post season TD passes – he’s on the verge of history.

-And that’s exactly what the Eagles are this season: Saquon Barkley.
-The running back is near unstoppable, as he became just the eighth player in NFL history to rush for 2,000 yards, and in his playoff debut with the Eagles he picked up another 119 yards on the ground.
-This offensive line is the perfect complement to his game and it’s going to be hard for the Rams to keep him quiet.
-He’s the heartbeat of the team.
+For the Eagles, it’s all about SAQUON BARKLEY.
+The running back is near unstoppable, as he became the 8th player in NFL history to rush for 2,000 yards, and in the playoffs he’s already racked up a huge 324 rushing yards in just two games.

-However, LA's divisional-round display was impressive to say the least.
-Their defence made life hell for Sam Darnold and kept Aaron Jones below 50 yards.
-Matthew Stafford continues to be clutch in the playoffs – and he holds the record for average passing yards per game in the postseason.

-But the Eagles defence has been next level.
-They finished the season with the second fewest points allowed per game, and the fewest yards allowed per play in the entire league.
-Jordan Love had gone seven games without an interception, then posted a three-pick game against the Eagles’ secondary.
-They have allowed 13 points or fewer in three straight games – the last time they went four games in a row was during their 2017 Super Bowl-winning season.
+This offensive line is the perfect complement to his game, and it’s going to be hard for the Commanders to keep him quiet – in the two previous matchups between these sides earlier this season, Barkley rushed for 146 yards and then another 150 yards, alongside four total touchdowns.

+But outside of Barkley’s dominance, it’s hard to take learnings from those games, where they split the series 1-1.
+In the first matchup, Jayden Daniels was playing through hurt ribs, and then in the second game JALEN HURTS had to exit early with concussion.
+They were 14-0 at that point, but with Kenny Pickett at the helm the game got away from them.
+Daniels went on to throw for a huge five touchdowns in a 36-33 win.

 Safer gambling